md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 ### C. Bangladesh Policy, Governance, and National Development

-[27] Government of Bangladesh.
-Digital Bangladesh Vision 2021[R].
-Dhaka: Government of Bangladesh, 2009.
+[27] MAZUMDAR A, ALHARAHSHEH H H. Digital Bangladesh–Vision 2021: What is the Digital Bangladesh Concept?[J].
+South Asian Research Journal of Engineering and Technology, 2020, 2(1): 6-9.

 [28] Government of Bangladesh.
 Smart Bangladesh Vision 2041[R].
 Dhaka: Government of Bangladesh, 2023.